jddeffendal2/food_vault/README.md

 # Recipe Vault

+This is an application for creating and sharing your personal recipes with your family and friends.

 To run the app:
   - In Backend/FoodVaultApi, run `dotnet watch run`
   - In FoodVault_Web, run `npm run dev`